a-flyleaf/ygbtdm/au/viii.md

 ## Roadtrip Gone Wrong?

 A truck swerved offroad last night past the north border.
-Its remains were found crashed in a ditch, along with a note authorities have dismissed as "patent nonsense, an abject prank."
-No bodies were discovered at the scene.
+Its remains were found crashed in a ditch, along with a note authorities have dismissed as "patent nonsense, clearly a prank."
+No bodies were discovered at the scene; scrambled footprints indicate the passengers fled.

 Locals and tourists alike are reminded to stay indoors after dark.
 The northwoods are restricted territory at any hour; violators may be fined upwards of [...]